ALin837/ALin837.github.io/README.md

 I also used Haikei to generate the scatter circle background.
 Haikei is a very useful web app that can be used to generate SVG shapes, backgrounds and patterns.\
 https://haikei.app/

-I used some of my images from Undraw.\
+I used some images from Undraw.
+Undraw provides illustrations that you can use in any project, commercial or personal without attribution or any costs. \
 https://undraw.co/illustrations